Cloud-Computing-Spring-2025/assignment-1-mapreduce-document-similarity-Shreyash991/README.md

 ---

+## Approach and Implementation

+### **Mapper**
+The Mapper processes input files, breaks down the words, and outputs key-value pairs whose key is a word and value is the ID of the document it belongs to.

+### **Reducer**
+The Reducer gathers all documentIDs related to a word, creates document sets, and calculates the Jaccard Similarity per document pairs.

 ### **🛠 Environment Setup: Running Hadoop in Docker**

 Since we are using **Docker Compose** to run a Hadoop cluster, follow these steps to set up your environment.